Tom Udall

 Thomas Stewart Udall (/ˈjuːdɔːl/ YOO-dawl; born May 18, 1948) is an American diplomat, attorney, and politician who served as a United States senator for New Mexico from 2009 to 2021.
 A member of the Democratic Party, he also served as the U.S. representative for from 1999 to 2009 and New Mexico attorney general from 1991 to 1999.
 In 2022, he was made the United States Ambassador to New Zealand and Samoa, leaving his post in 2025.
 Born in Tucson, Arizona to the Udall family, he is the son of former U.S. Representative and Secretary of the Interior Stewart Udall and the nephew of former U.S. Representative Mo Udall.
 His cousin is Mark Udall, a Senator for the neighboring state of Colorado from 2009 to 2015.

 Udall was first elected in the 2008 Senate race and was re-elected in 2014, and became dean of New Mexico's congressional delegation.
 He did not seek a third term in 2020, making him the only Democratic senator to retire that cycle.
 On July 16, 2021, President Joe Biden nominated Udall to serve as United States Ambassador to New Zealand and Samoa.

 Early life, education, and law career

 Udall was born in Tucson, Arizona, to Ermalee Lenora (née Webb) and Stewart Udall, the Secretary of the Interior from 1961 to 1969.
 He is of partial Swiss ancestry on his mother's side.
 He completed his undergraduate education at Prescott College, before going on to receive a Bachelor of Laws degree from the University of Cambridge and a Juris Doctor from the University of New Mexico School of Law.

+After law school, Udall clerked for Chief Judge Oliver Seth of the United States Court of Appeals for the Tenth Circuit in Denver, Colorado.
+From 1978 to 1981 he served as an Assistant United States Attorney for the District of New Mexico in the criminal division.
+He subsequently served as Chief Counsel to the New Mexico Department of Health and Environment in 1983 and 1984, where he litigated cases involving violations of state environmental and public health regulations.